patrickmollohan/lotr-snes-disassembly/README.md

 ## Requirements
 * A copy of the ROM (see table below for ROM info).
+* The latest version of [DiztinGUIsh](https://github.com/IsoFrieze/DiztinGUIsh/releases) for disassembling the ROM.
-* The latest version of [DiztinGUIsh](https://github.com/IsoFrieze/DiztinGUIsh/releases).
+* The latest version of [Asar](https://github.com/RPGHacker/asar/releases) for reassembling the exported source code (optional).
 * The latest version of a patched [bsnes-plus](https://github.com/DizTools/bsnes-plus/releases) for tracelog capturing (optional).

 ## ROM Info (Headerless)